-5. Is the reported amount requested in the curative petition ($1.2 billion)
+5. Was the reported amount requested in the Curative Petition ($1.2 billion)

-incremental, or does it include the $470 million that was already paid
+incremental, or did it include the $470 million that was already paid

-A. We understand this proposal to be incremental.
+A. We understood this proposal to be incremental.

-6. What is the legal precedent for this type of activity?
+6. What was the legal precedent for this type of activity?

-7. What do we expect the timing would be for a final determination?
+7. What did we expect the timing would be for a final determination?

 A. The final determination was made in